Platform

 Rehabilitation

 Those who commit crimes are whole people (not just their crimes or their impacts) and we want judges that recognize that and seek their betterment and not just their punishment.
+This is key to accomplishing goals in anti-recidivism, as well as a move towards restorative justice, and ultimately moving away from the carceral system of justice.
 Punitive measures in the US have never been particularly adept at rehabilitating those who commit crimes, which usually leave them in the same place or worse off than when they first entered prison, by the end of their sentence.
 Judges should have a vested interest in utilizing alternative sentencing programs, and place an emphasis on keeping offenders out of prison for petty offences.
-This will help steer Massachusetts away from mass incarceration which is of the utmost priority for my campaign.

 First Amendment and Protest Rights/Protections